-Along with its global schools and ambassador programs, Participate Learning offers dual language programs in schools in the Carolinas and Virginia through cultural exchange teachers.
+Along with its global leaders program and ambassador teachers, Participate Learning offers dual language programs in schools in the Carolinas and Virginia through ambassador teachers.
 These programs allow for international teachers to teach curriculum to students in English as well as in their native tongue.

 The implementation of these programs facilitates improvement in both English and second language skills, and it immerses students in a new culture by learning from a native of the country they are studying.

-As a dual language instructional specialist, Rocio Evans works to support Participate teachers in their school placements during their stay in the United States.
+As a dual language instructional specialist, Rocio Evans works to support ambassador teachers in their school placements during their stay in the United States.
 Rocio is familiar with the transition process into US public schools as she is both Honduran and Costa Rican.
-She left Honduras in 2007 to work as a Participate teacher in one of the first schools to implement the Participate dual language immersion program.
+She left Honduras in 2007 to work as an ambassador teacher in one of the first schools to implement the our dual language program.

-Over the course of her five years as a Participate teacher, she taught kindergarten, first, and third grades.
-As she gained more experience in the classroom during these years, she became a mentor and a teacher-leader to other incoming Participate teachers by helping them acclimate to their new culture and school system.
+Over the course of her five years as an ambassador teacher, she taught kindergarten, first, and third grades.
+As she gained more experience in the classroom during these years, she became a mentor and a teacher-leader to other incoming ambassador teachers by helping them acclimate to their new culture and school system.
 When recounting her favorite memory with Participate Learning, Rocio exclaimed,

-“Being a teacher!
+“Being an ambassador teacher!
 I still keep all the written notes my program manager left when she visited.
 I have them stored by year and saw them when cleaning my desk the other day; it was nice to reread that feedback.
-Now, I get to do that and help our teachers during their own adventures.”
+Now, I get to do that and help our ambassador teachers during their own adventures.”

 A Day in the Life

 Following her time teaching, Rocio returned home and in 2014 was hired as a dual language instructional specialist within the Teacher Resources department, which has allowed her to continue providing her expertise and feedback to teachers currently placed in schools.
 When describing her position, Rocio stated,